Ion Plus: Affiliates

 As of November 2015, Ion Plus had current and pending affiliation agreements with 65 television stations encompassing 34 states and the District of Columbia.
 The network has an estimated national reach of 58.29% of all households in the United States (or 182,130,362 Americans with at least one television set).
 Like parent network Ion Television, the network's stations almost exclusively consist of network-owned stations.
-Ion Life's programming is available by default via a national feed that is distributed directly to select cable and satellite providers in markets without a local Ion Television station that carries the network.
+Ion Plus' programming was available by default via a national feed that was distributed directly to select cable and satellite providers in markets without a local Ion Television station that carries the network.

-Ion Plus did not have any over-the-air stations in several major markets, most notably Toledo, Ohio; San Diego, California; Charlotte, North Carolina; Richmond, Virginia; Green Bay, Wisconsin; and Cincinnati, Ohio.
+The first iteration Ion Plus did not have any over-the-air stations in several major markets, most notably Toledo, Ohio; San Diego, California; Charlotte, North Carolina; Richmond, Virginia; Green Bay, Wisconsin; and Cincinnati, Ohio.
 A key factor in the network's limited national broadcast coverage is the fact that Ion Media Networks does not actively seek over-the-air distribution for the network on the digital subchannels of other network-affiliated stations (in contrast, its parent network Ion Television – which had similarly limited national coverage following the digital television transition – has begun subchannel-only affiliation arrangements through agreements with NBCUniversal Owned Television Stations' Telemundo Station Group subsidiary and Nexstar Media Group during 2014 and 2015), with very few stations that contractually carry the network's programming (with limited exceptions in markets and Anchorage, Alaska).
-As a result, Ion Media Networks owned the vast majority of the stations within Ion Plus's affiliate body.
+As a result, Ion Media Networks owns the vast majority of the stations within Ion Plus's affiliate body, a situation that changed when the 2024 iteration launched on July 1, 2024, though some markets with a traditional Scripps station in an Ion duopoly have allowed the new Ion Plus coverage in cities it formerly was not in, in addition to its established streaming coverage nationwide.